 - If you don’t feel that you can approach someone, report dog fouling to your local authority - particularly if you know who is letting their dog foul regularly.

-- If you are inspired to tackle and monitor dog fouling yourself, download our We're Watching You toolkit to help to develop your own campaign.
+- If you are inspired to tackle and monitor dog fouling yourself, contact us for advice on how to develop your own campaign.

 - You can also create a "dog sharing station", where you encourage people to pick up their dog's foul.
 You can see some examples of other communities bag sharing stations here.